GrahamChalfant/Graham_Portfolio/README.md

 - Found r-squared of each independent variable using loops
 - Rearranged data using dplyr to order variables in order of r-squared
 - Created MLR adding each independent variable, one at a time, based on r-squared in descending order using a loop
-- Visualised MLR's adjusted r-squared by each variable added in order to determine the optimal number of variables
+- Visualized MLR's adjusted r-squared by each variable added in order to determine the optimal number of variables

 **Adjusted r-squared per variable added to MLR.** The final model needed to consider two things: total adjusted r-squared and the principal of parsimony.
 From the below image, I felt that the optimal model contained all variables until "TotalHours."
 This model had an adjusted r-squared which was 1% less than the maximum but contained three fewer variables.